Top 12 Cake Decorating Tools Pro Bakers Also Have At Home

 7. Electric Hand Whisk

-When you need a little more oomph than you can get with a hand whisk, and you don’t have the budget or counter space for a stand mixer, an electric hand whisk is perfect.
-It’s perfect for whipping cream, egg whites, meringues, cake batter and buttercreams.
-Personally, I’d recommend Dualit or Kenwood which are established brands.
-They pack up neatly so won’t take up much cupboard space and will be easy to grab for when you need it.
+When you need more oomph than a balloon whisk, but don’t have the budget or counter space for a stand mixer, an electric hand whisk is perfect.
+It’s ideal for whipping cream, beating egg whites, making meringues, cake batters and buttercreams.

 8. Cake Leveller